geliettech/rest-countries-api-with-color-theme-switcher/README.md

 ### Future Improvements

-- Improve accessibility (ARIA roles, keyboard navigation)
+♿ Improve accessibility (ARIA roles, keyboard navigation) 🧪 Add unit and integration tests
-- Implement unit and integration testing
+⚛ Use Context API or Redux for scalable state management 📷 Optimize images and assets for better performance
-- Use Context API or Redux for improved state management
+💾 Consider offline support using service workers

 ---